Important photometric quantities and units

 |High-pressure sodium vapor lamps||70 - 140 lm/W|

-What is luminous intensity (candela)?
+What is light intensity (candela definition)?

 The luminous intensity is a photometric value that describes the radiation of light emitted in a certain direction.
 Since the radiation behavior of an optical signaling device is not only determined by the light source but also by the design of the domes, the luminous intensity is best suited to characterize the signaling effect of optical signaling devices.